Skip to main content

 What changes next: Implementation guidelines for the New Delhi Declaration are expected by Q3 2026, with actual disbursement tracking to begin on the $200 billion in pledges.

-For a country that was not even in the top tier of AI conversations five years ago, this is a remarkable repositioning.
+For a country that wasn't even in the top tier of AI conversations five years ago, this represents a remarkable repositioning.
 India is no longer just talking about AI.
-It is writing the rules.
+It's writing the rules.

 • $200 billion+ in AI-related investment commitments catalysed